upenn-libraries/git-sync/README.md

 and for wrapping calls to run a handful of the simplest git commands on the server.
 This standardizes the toolset needed for deploying synchronization solutions, and provides convenient workflow hooks (e.g., a post-update git hook for re-bundling javascript files on pushing incremental changes to the server for evaluation).

+## Installation
+### Server
+Clone the git-sync project into ./.git/sync (the .git directory of your project) on the server.

+Run `./.git/sync/init.sh server`

+### Client
+Clone your project from your server repository (see above) to the client machine.

+Run `./.git/sync/init.sh client`